 Participation in our commission plan represents a key component of our agent and broker value proposition.
 Agents might not understand or appreciate our value.
 In addition, agents might not appreciate other components of our value proposition including the systems and tools that we provide to agents, and the professional development opportunities we create and deliver.
 We compete with many other real estate brokerages for qualified agents and if agents do not understand the elements of our agent value proposition, or do not perceive it to be more valuable than the models used by most competitors, we might not be able to attract, retain and incentivize new and existing agents to grow our revenues.
 This could also negatively impact our agent growth rate.
-Our net licensed agent and brokers at December 31, 2021, to 10,370 licensed agents and brokers at December 31, 2022.
+Our net licensed agent and broker base grew by approximately 28% from 8,100 licensed agents and brokers at December 31, 2021, to 10,370 licensed agents and brokers at December 31, 2022.
 Because we derive revenue from real estate transactions in which our agents receive commissions, increases in our licensed agent base correlate to increases in revenues, and the rate of growth of our revenue correlates to the rate of growth of our licensed agent base.
 A slowdown in our licensed agent growth rate would have a material adverse effect on revenue growth and could adversely affect our results of operations.